AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ## 1.2: Set Customer ID {#set}

-This step helps ensure that your end users' known IDs (CRM ID, User ID, and so forth) are tied to the anonymous ID of Adobe for cross-device personalization.
+This step helps ensure that your visitors' known IDs (CRM ID, User ID, and so forth) are tied to the anonymous ID of [!DNL Adobe] for cross-device personalization.

 +++See details